Female Masking

 - 02FetLife — kink community group sizes (community-size proxy)community-size proxy: maskers form a small dedicated kink community relative to mainstream interests

-- 03Joyal, Cossette & Lapierre (2015), What Exactly Is an Unusual Sexual Fantasy?, J. Sexual Medicine 12(2):328-340framing context: such transformation/embodiment niches fall in the statistically rare tail
+- 03Joyal, Cossette & Lapierre (2015), What Exactly Is an Unusual Sexual Fantasy?, J. Sexual Medicine 12(2):328-340framing context: transformation/embodiment niches such as masking do not surface in general fantasy surveys and fall in the statistically rare tail

-- 06DSM-5-TR, Paraphilic Disorders (American Psychiatric Association, 2022)masking is not listed as a paraphilic disorder in the DSM-5-TR
+- 08DSM-5-TR, Paraphilic Disorders (American Psychiatric Association, 2022)masking is not listed as a paraphilic disorder in the DSM-5-TR